Governors

 - Paul Hankey (Executive Headteacher)

-- Luke Hanratty (Parent Governor, Health and Safety Lead Governor, Whistleblowing Lead)
+- Luke Hanratty (Parent Governor, Finance Lead and Whistleblowing Lead)

 - Dan Hayes (Parent Governor, Safeguarding Lead)

-- Natalie Henderson (Co-opted Governor, Co-Chair and Curriculum Lead Governor)
+- Natalie Henderson (Co-opted Governor, Chair and Curriculum Lead Governor)

 What is a school governing body?